BarbaraCabrera/BarbaraCabrera/README.md

 ## Hi :wave:, I’m Bárbara Cabrera
-#### A passionate developer from the Canary Islands!
-### I’m a software developer with experience in frontend and backend technologies.
+#### I’m a software developer with experience in frontend and backend technologies from the Canary Islands!
 Currently working at Liferay, I enjoy learning and contributing to the open-source community, and I’m always eager to tackle new challenges in web development.
 ---
 ### :star2: About Me: